Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it refers to seeing things in an overly optimistic or unrealistic way.
-While the literal meaning of "rose-colored" refers to a tint, the phrase figuratively refers to a biased or overly positive perspective, making it non-literal and idiomatic.
+While the literal meaning of "rose-colored" refers to a tint, the idiom figuratively refers to a biased or overly positive perspective, making it non-literal and idiomatic.

 Origin: